 Act 53 of 2022 incorporates tax law changes, including CNI rate decrease, federal conformity to IRC Section 179 expense deductions and to IRC Section 1031 like-kind exchanges.
 Signed into law on July 8, 2022.

 Act 17 of 2022 amends the Local Tax Enabling Act further providing for declaration and payment of income taxes in the consolidated collection of local income taxes.
 Signed into law on April 19, 2022.

-Act 10 of 2021 amends the Tax Reform Code of 1971, in personal income tax, providing for COVID-19 emergency finance and tax provision; and in corporate net income tax, further providing for reports and payment of tax and for extension of time to file returns.
-The legislation makes three important changes: 1).
-Changes the corporate tax due date to the 15th day of the month following the federal tax due date.
-2).
-Addresses the inconsistency with this year’s local tax filing due date.
-3).
-Makes a permanent change so that the local tax due date moves automatically when the feds and state move their due dates.
+Act 10 of 2021 changed the corporate tax due date to the 15th day of the month following the federal tax due date and addressed the inconsistency with the local tax filing due date in 2021 by making a permanent change so that the local tax due date updates automatically when the federal and state due dates are moved.
 Signed into law on April 22, 2021.

 Act 1 of 2021 exempted Paycheck Protection Program loans that were forgiven from the state personal income tax.
 Signed into law on Feb.
 5, 2021.

 Review recent comment letters submitted to regulatory bodies by PICPA committees.

 Have an idea to promote business growth or improve government efficiency?
 Write, call, or visit your legislators!
 Find out how.